ClAdora/SCM-Starter/README.md

 - **Connection with MetaMask:** The React app connects to the MetaMask wallet to interact with the Ethereum blockchain.

-- **Age Verification:** Users must input their birth year to verify their age.
-Only users who are 18 years or older are allowed to access the ATM functions.

 - **Deposit and Withdrawal:** Users can deposit and withdraw funds from the ATM, subject to age verification and other conditions.

 ## Smart Contract Details (Assessment.sol)